Pagan Love Song

 Pagan Love Song is a 1950 American romantic musical film released by MGM and starring Esther Williams and Howard Keel.
 Set in Tahiti, it was based on the novel Tahiti Landfall by William S. Stone.

+It was the first major role for Rita Moreno (then 19) and her third film overall.

 Plot

 Mimi Bennett lives with her wealthy aunt Kate on the Polynesian isle of Tahiti.
 A half-indigenous, half-White girl, Mimi's dream is to someday leave the South Pacific to live in America.

 Hazard Endicott's arrival changes her plans.
 He is a schoolteacher from Ohio who has inherited a Tahiti estate.
 His first task is to hire a servant and, mistaking Mimi for a native girl, offers her the job.
 She amuses herself by feigning a bare grasp of English.

 The estate turns out to be little more than a shack.
 Endicott also miscalculates an invitation to a party at Kate's, coming in casual island attire to an event with elegantly dressed guests.
 Mimi takes pity on him, and a romance blooms.